 Choosing the right honeymoon destination can sometimes be as tricky as finding the right life partner!
 And to this add the added stress of the big, fat Indian wedding and you have two individuals in dire need for some rest, recuperation and relaxation.
 Honeymoons can be of so many kinds – beach, trek, safari or whatever else that catches your fancy.
 How about going away to a place that is not very touristy and is a little more offbeat?
 We’ve put together a list to make this decision a little easier for you.

-Honeymoon in Winter
+Honeymoon in India in Winters

 1) Agatti Island, Lakshadweep

 Agatti Island is the gateway to Lakshadweep.
 This breathtakingly beautiful island is just 5.6 kms in area, but as they say ‘great things come in small packages’.
 Take a cruise to Lakshadweep or fly down to Agatti (from Kochi), but definitely remember to carry your swimsuits.
 Enjoy snorkeling, scuba diving, island hopping or just sit at your beachfront room and let time go by.
 Consider staying at Agatti Island Beach Resort, Sea Shells Beach Resort or Island HolidayHome and enjoy the turquoise blue water, unspoilt beach, and colorful corals.

 Havelock Island in Andamans offers an idyllic environment to begin your married life.
 It is known for its flora and fauna, adventure activities and sparkling blue water.
 Learn scuba diving and get certified, enjoy snorkeling and angling, island excursions and relax at beach number 7, once voted as the best beach in Asia by TIME magazine.
 There are numerous accommodation options on the island to suit every budget.
 Barefoot at Havelock, Munjoh Ocean Resort, Island Vinnie’s Tropical Beach Cabana and Silver Sand Resort are few of the popular ones.